 What Is Whipped Coconut Cream?

 Whipped coconut cream is a dairy-free version of regular whipped cream.
-It is made from the hard part of the coconut milk when it is refrigerated.
+It is made from the hard part of coconut milk when it is refrigerated.
 You can create a wonderful light and fluffy texture with it by using a hand mixer.
 It looks just like regular whipped cream, but it’s a great alternative and might be a healthier option for many people choosing a lifestyle with less dairy.

 How To Use Whipped Coconut Cream

 You can add a dollop to the top of your homemade lattes.
 And this whipped coconut cream can be added to a piping bag with a tip to frost your cupcakes.

-Tips for the best coconut cream
+Tips for the best Whipped cream

 There are a few tips and tricks you should know before making your whipped coconut cream.